Logeswaran123/BackgroundSwap/README.md

-# [In Progress] The Traveller
+# BackgroundSwap
-An application that changes the background of a person using a text prompt describing the background.
+Easily replace the background of a content image with a background image of user's choice.
+If user does not have a background image, BackgroundSwap includes a stable diffusion model that can generate a background based on the prompt provided by the user.
+BackgroundSwap also enables users to apply the style of the background image to the background of the content image.

 ## Description :scroll:
 Generate the background of a person with a diffusion model.